Quality 4.0 and Industry 4.0

 Our industry is moving towards the factory of the future.
 Massive gains in process insight, efficiency and control can be made through the digitisation of the workplace, but what rewards can the quality department expect to reap?
 Well, there are many!

-Industry 4.0 is a well-established term that is gathering more momentum by the minute.
+Industry 4.0, also know as the fourth industrial revolution, is a well-established term that is gathering more momentum by the minute.
 But you might be pleasantly surprised to learn that ‘Quality 4.0’ is a phrase that is also set to begin making headways soon enough, too.
-The quality-driven

 revolution is powered by the shift to a digital way of working within the manufacturing industry, leading to greater robustness and efficiency in our processes.